tytydraco/yessleep/out/Im_a_Nuller_and_Today_an_Attempt_was_Made_on_my_Life.md

 “So they just let him keep bullying you like that?”

 “They revoked his access to my elevator, in case he sent up poisoned food.
-They also began recording my calls, but he started calling from other numbers.
-Disguising his voice.
+They also began recording my calls, but he'd call from other numbers.
+Disguise his voice.
 I blocked so many numbers.
 But when I got older, it was like … a challenge.
 Even when I’m close to … to doing it … I don’t want to give him the satisfaction.
 But now he’s doing the same to you.
 Your gift protected you from his, didn't it?"

-"It did.
-And he wasn't happy."
+"It did."

 He nodded.
 “He sent you here to die.
 And I’m sure he … he hoped I'd kill myself for killing you."

 I curled my lip in disgust.
 “Well, if that was his plan, he failed.
-We’re both witnesses to what he’s done.
-And there are security cameras showing him throwing the card to me.
+We’re both witnesses and there are security cameras showing him throwing the card to me.
 I’m going to talk to Agent Rodriguez.”

 He nodded.